ADVOCACY

 Legislative Priorities

-- Licensing practices that streamline the process, attract and retain a robust PA workforce, enhance patient access and continuity of care, and reduce administrative burdens.
+Advocate for licensing policies that attract and retain a robust PA workforce, enhance patient access and continuity of care, and reduce administrative burdens.

 PA Legislative Day